-Most would agree that today, Jamstack refers to a web dev architecture that emphasizes decoupling of the frontend and the backend, content pre-rendering (at least for most of the content), use of CDNs, and use of APIs and serverless functions for the content enhancement.
+Jamstack stands for web dev architectural approach that emphasizes decoupling of the front and the backend, content pre-rendering (at least for most of the content), use of CDNs, and use of APIs and serverless functions for content enhancement.

 With the Jamstack websites, the tangible assets are pre-rendered static files (like content from headless CMS or headless commerce, for example) deployed on CDN.
 At the same time, the dynamic side of things is handled with API calls at run time (dynamic content like forms, search, or authentication, for example).